chillerlan/php-bbcode/README.md

 }
 ```
-#### Language
+### Language
+ - @todo

-### Notes
+## Notes
 The parser may cause some high CPU load, depending on the input.
 You should never consider to use it somewhere
 in your output subsystem - not even with strong caching.
 Encode on input - you'll want a preview anyway. ;)

 You may also run into several bugs.
 In fact, the BBCoder is essentially a tool to squeeze out any PCRE related bug in PHP known to man (and perhaps unknown).
 Have fun! ;)
-[It is highly recommended to use these php.ini settings](https://github.com/codemasher/php-bbcode/blob/master/travis-php.ini), especially to disable the PCRE JIT in PHP7 which is a troublemaker.
+[It is highly recommended to use these php.ini settings](https://github.com/chillerlan/php-bbcode/blob/master/travis-php.ini), especially to disable the PCRE JIT in PHP7 which is a troublemaker.
 In case you happen to run into a PCRE related bug, i ask you to open an issue over here along with the bbcode which caused the error and further information.

-### Disclaimer!
+## Disclaimer!
 I don't take responsibility for molten CPUs, smashed keyboards, broken HTML etc..
 Use at your own risk!